skojaku/gp/README.md

  * `communities` - List of length 3.
    * communities[0] - Numpy array of length N, where N is the number of nodes. communities[0][i] indicates the index of the community to which node i belongs.
-   * communities[1] - Numpy array of length N, where N is the number of nodes. communities[1][i] indicates the p-value of the community to which node i belongs.
+   * communities[1] - Numpy array of length N. communities[1][i] indicates the p-value of the community to which node i belongs.
-   * communities[2] - Numpy array of length N, where N is the number of nodes. communities[2][i] = True or False indicates the significant or insignificant communities, respectively.
+   * communities[2] - Numpy array of length N. communities[2][i] = True or False indicates the significant or insignificant communities, respectively.

 #### Example src/python/example.py